felfelyuen/tp/docs/team/betahaxer.md

 ### Other aspects
 #### **Project Management / Contribution to Team-Based Tasks:**
-1. Setting up of project structure, including `Command`, `Parser` etc. and test structure, which was critical in moving the team in the same direction
+1. Setting up of project structure, including `Command`, `Parser` etc. and test structure
 2. Releasing `v1.0` and assisting with releasing `v2.0` and `v2.1` by helping with file conversions of documentation to PDFs
-3. Updating issue tracker by closing issues already completed based on teammates' PR
+3. Updating issue tracker by closing issues
 4. Triaging **all** 51 bugs transferred from the PE Dry Run by assigning members, tagging priority and bug type
 5. Reviewing over 22 of the team's PRs